ethanwicker/ethanwicker.github.io/_posts/2021-02-07-linear-discriminant-analysis-002.md

 As a more thorough comparison of these two models, let's draw each's *ROC curve* and calculate the *area under the curve*, or AUC.
 A ROC curve, named such for historical reasons, is drawn by adjusting the probability threshold needed to classify an observation to the positive class.

-In the logistic regression setting, an observation is typically classified to a class for which the predicted probability is greatest.
-In the linear discriminant analysis setting, an observation is classified to a class for which the posterior probability $Pr(Y=k \vert X=x)$ is greatest.
+In the standard logistic regression setting, an observation is classified to the class for which the predicted probability is greatest.
+In the standard linear discriminant analysis setting, an observation is classified to the class for which the posterior probability $Pr(Y=k \vert X=x)$ is greatest.
 For binary classification, both of these methods are equivalent to assigning an observation to a class if the predicted probability (for logistic regression), or the posterior probability (for LDA), is greater than 0.5.

 However, this threshold of 0.5 can be adjusted.
 Perhaps, we want to assign any observation with a predicted probability greater than 0.25 of belonging to the positive class to that class.
 Or, we may want to assign any observation with a posterior probability greater than 0.10 of belonging to the positive class to that class.

-Changing these thresholds will also change the accuracy, precision, recall and $F_1=score$ of our model, since we are changing the number of true positives, false positives, true negatives and false negatives.
+Changing these thresholds will also change the accuracy, precision, recall and $F_1$ score of our model, since we are changing the number of true positives, false positives, true negatives and false negatives.

 Reasoning for why we may want to change this threshold often rests on *domain knowledge*.
 For example, in my current work in anomaly detection, I may be interested in classifying some observations as anomalous in a greedy manner.
 That is, if the observation has a somewhat high probability of being an anomaly (say 30% or 40%), it may be beneficial to classify the observation as an anomaly.
-This is particularly true of highly impactful types of anomalies that we are especially interested in detecting.
+This is particularly true of highly impactful types of anomalies we are especially interested in detecting.

 In contrast, for less impactful anomalies, it may be beneficial to classify an observation as an anomaly only if the observation has a fairly high probability of being an anomaly (say 70% or 80%).
-In both of these instances, my domain knowledge of the types of anomalies I am interested in detecting is crucial.
+In both of these instances, domain knowledge of the types of anomalies I am interested in detecting is crucial.

 With that being said however, a useful manner of comparing different classifiers is the ROC curve, and the associated AUC metric.
 A ROC curve is drawn for a classifier by changing the threshold value needed to classify an observation as a positive observation, and then plotting the true positive versus false positive rates for each threshold value.

 An ideal ROC curve hugs the top-left corner of the plot, and has a large area under the curve value.
-An AUC of 1 indicates a perfect classifier for all threshold values.
-For comparison purposes, a higher AUC value among models indicates a better classifier for the problem at hand.
+An AUC of 1 indicates a perfect classifier for all threshold values, and an AUC below 0.5 indicates the classifer is worse than random guessing.
+For comparison purposes, a higher AUC value among models indicates a better classifier for that particular dataset.

-Below, let's draw two ROC curves for our logistic regression and LDA models.
+Below, we'll draw two ROC curves for our logistic regression and LDA models.

 ```python
 from sklearn.metrics import plot_roc_curve